chaimaanairi/marvel-api-data-test/README.md

 ```

 ### 3. Fetch Character Data
-Run `fetch_characters.py` to retrieve character names and comic counts from the Marvel API and save them to `marvel_characters.csv`.
+Run `fetch_characters.py` to retrieve character names and comic counts from the Marvel API, sorted alphabetically by character name, and save them to `marvel_characters.csv`.
 ```bash
 python fetch_characters.py
 ```